-Applicants interested in SFS’s programming who meet FEA’s eligibility requirements could receive scholarship funding for all programs.
+Applicants interested in SFS’s programming who meet FEA’s eligibility requirements could receive scholarship funding up to $5,000 for a semester program or up to $3,500 for a summer program.

 Applicants who are awarded SFS Access Partner Scholarships will receive their scholarship disbursement directly from the Fund for Education Abroad.
 FEA sends disbursements directly to the student awarded, either by mailing a physical check or via direct deposit.